krousseau19/krousseau19/README.md

 ## My hobbies :
   - Game making (Mainly using Godot or Game Maker)
-  - Playing video games (all genres, but mostly indie)
+  - Playing video games (All genres, but mostly indie)
   - Listening to music

 ## My career :